Maximum Likelihood Estimation in Data-Driven Modeling and Control: Conclusions

 \section{Conclusions}

 In this work, we propose a novel statistical framework to estimate data-driven models from large noise-corrupted datasets.
 This is formulated as a maximum likelihood estimation problem.
-The problem is solved efficiently by approximating it as a sequential quadratic program with data compression.
+The problem is solved efficiently by approximating it as a sequential quadratic program with data compression and data-driven noise level estimation.
 This framework extends the current works on data-driven methods to noisy data by providing an optimal solution to the underdetermined implicit model structure and establishing the \newmodel.

-With the \newmodel, two approaches in kernel-based system identification and receding horizon control are developed.
+With the \newmodel, two approaches in system identification and receding horizon control are developed.
 They obtain an impulse response estimate with less restrictive assumptions and an effective tuning-free data-driven receding horizon control algorithm respectively.
 The results from these two approaches demonstrate that the proposed framework can improve the state-of-the-art methods in both data-driven simulation and control in the presence of noisy data.\\

 \appendices